taishi-i/awesome-ChatGPT-repositories/README.md

  * [flash-attention](https://github.com/hazyresearch/flash-attention) - Fast and memory-efficient exact attention
  * [cgpt_exceptions](https://github.com/fkhan0520/cgpt_exceptions) - made a python package to automatically get help from chatgpt when an exception is thrown. check it out!
  * [go-gpt3](https://github.com/sashabaranov/go-gpt3) - Python interface to Amazon Web Services
- * [gpt-api-docker](https://github.com/queercat/gpt-api-docker) - Reverses the string of the input in 1 line, 16 bytes.
  * [talkGPT](https://github.com/chenyukang/talkgpt) - An simple Python program that help you talk with ChatGPT, practice Spoken English ...
  * [XX-Net](https://github.com/xx-net/xx-net) - A proxy tool to bypass GFW.
  * [ida_gpt](https://github.com/mayerdaniel/ida_gpt) - code to integrate #chatgpt into @hexrayssa to comment gpt's description of functions and rename variables and function names for you.